Working at height in Bexhill-on-Sea

 Service profile across Bexhill-on-Sea

-Across the historic core of Bexhill-on-Sea, the typical service mix is eyebolt pull testing to BS EN 795 Type A, abseil anchor six-monthly inspection to BS 8610 where rope access work is active on the facade, and the specification work needed to install new anchors that respect listed-building consent and conservation-area requirements.
-Where remediation is identified at inspection we quote fixed-price and complete the works with the same engineers who carried out the inspection — no subcontracted hand-offs, no scope gaps in the chain.
-New install where required is engineered against the building’s structural fixing capacity, certified on completion, and entered into the next 12-month recertification cycle (or six-monthly for davit, abseil, and other higher-consequence systems).
+Bexhill’s seafront and heritage stock shapes a service profile weighted towards anchor work and condition reporting.
+The recurring mix is eyebolt pull testing to BS EN 795 Type A on the hotel, retail, and care-home roofs, six-monthly abseil-point inspection to BS 8610 where rope access is used for facade maintenance, guardrail and parapet checks on the larger commercial buildings, and the specification work needed to fit new anchors that respect listed-building consent around the De La Warr Pavilion and the conservation areas.
+Marine-air corrosion means every seafront fitting needs documented condition reporting per anchor.
+Where remediation is flagged at inspection we quote it fixed-price and complete it with the same engineers who carried out the survey — no subcontracted hand-offs.
+New installation is engineered to the building’s structural fixing capacity, certified on completion, and entered onto the 12-month recertification cycle, or six-monthly for davit, abseil, and other higher-consequence systems.

 Travel, scheduling, and responsiveness